Food and stress are related!! Have you heard about the term stress eating?

-Till the time these two cookers are done I have my vessel on the third gas with mustard seeds crackling in the oil.
-I add turmeric, garlic finely chopped and then add rice and moong dal.
+Till the time these two cookers are done, I have my vessel on the third gas with mustard seeds crackling in the oil.
+I add turmeric, and garlic finely chopped, and then add rice and moong dal.
 I also add veggies from the cooker after it’s done.
 After adding three times water.
-I add spices, chilli powder and salt as per desired taste.
-Then, I keep a bit extra water in it to make it easy to eat.
+I add spices, chili powder, and salt as per desired taste.
+Then, I keep a bit of extra water in it to make it easy to eat.
 I use the recipe from http://www.mapi.com/ayurvedic-recipes/soup-and-salad/khichadi-mung-bean-and-basmat-rice-stew.html.

-I get the tips from https://indianhealthyrecipes.com/chicken-vegetable-soup/ prepare my own short cut chicken recipe.
+I get the tips from https://indianhealthyrecipes.com/chicken-vegetable-soup/ and prepare my own shortcut chicken recipe.

-My kids are happy, my husband is happy and I am happy as I realise this is sole reason why I take effort all day – to get one good meal with my loved ones before going to sleep and this itself is my perfect de-stress recipe.
+My kids are happy, my husband is happy and I am happy as I realize this is the sole reason why I take an effort all day – to get one good meal with my loved ones before going to sleep and this itself is my perfect de-stress recipe.